turbot/steampipe-mod-azure-tags/docs/index.md

 powerpipe benchmark run azure_tags.benchmark.mandatory
 ```

+  - Note: When using environment variables, if the variable is defined in `powerpipe.ppvars` or passed in through the command line, either of those will take precedence over the environment variable value.
+For more information on variable definition precedence, please see the link below

 These are only some of the ways you can set variables.
-For a full list, please see [Passing Input Variables](https://steampipe.io/docs/using-steampipe/mod-variables#passing-input-variables).
+For a full list, please see [Passing Input Variables](https://powerpipe-io/docs/build/mod-variables#passing-input-variables).

 ## Open Source & Contributing